Omkar7637/NXP-S32K344-Development-/README.md

 - Duty cycle controls average voltage → controls speed/torque

 Rotor alignment forces a known energization pattern for a fixed duration so the initial sector is controlled.

 ---

+## 9.1 Sector and commutation concept (simple explanation)

+- Hall sensors generate 3-bit patterns as rotor moves.
+- Each valid Hall pattern maps to one electrical sector.
+- For each sector, firmware drives one phase high, one low, one floating (six-step pattern).
+- PWM duty controls the effective voltage applied in that active sector.
+- As sectors change, commutation advances in sync with rotor.

+---